Ieooo/clash/docs/configuration/rules.md

 > IP sets are a framework inside the Linux kernel, which can be administered by the ipset utility.
 Depending on the type, an IP set may store IP addresses, networks, (TCP/UDP) port numbers, MAC addresses, interface names or combinations of them in a way, which ensures lightning speed when matching an entry against a set.

+Therefore, this feature only works on Linux and requires `ipset` to be installed.

 ::: warning
-This feature only works on Linux and requires `ipset` to be installed.
+When encountering this rule, Clash will resolve the domain name to an IP address.
+If you want to skip the DNS resolution, use `no-resolve` option.
 :::

 `IPSET,chinaip,DIRECT` routes all packets with destination IPs matching the `chinaip` IPSET to DIRECT outbound.